-SummaryStudents will make a proportional model of blood out of red gelatin, a plastic bag, and rice.
-They will learn about the different components that make up blood and will investigate what happens when the arteries and veins experience buildup from cholesterol.
+SummaryStudents make a proportional model of blood out of red gelatin, a plastic bag, and rice.
+They learn about the different components that make up blood and investigate what happens when the arteries and veins experience buildup from cholesterol.
 They will then work in pairs to brainstorm ways to clean our clogged arteries.

 Engineers have developed ways of administering blood transfusions when someone loses a lot of blood in an injury or surgery.
 They have developed artificial blood, which provides an alternative to a blood transfusion when real blood is either not available or there is not time to test for blood type.
 Also, engineers have developed equipment for detecting blood diseases like diabetes.